eivindbohler/tinyllama/README.md

 Take a look at the [wiki][wiki-assembly] for more in-depth assembly instructions.

 ### Programming the BIOS
-When purchasing the SOM-128-EX module from DMP, its ROM chip is preinstalled with an Arduino-like bootloader which is useless to us.
+When purchasing the SOM-128-EX module from DMP, its ROM chip comes preinstalled with an Arduino-like bootloader which is useless to us.
 Also, the  "crossbar" is configured for using the module with the 86Duino Zero/One boards - meaning its default pin layout is completely different from what we need for the TinyLlama.

 Follow these steps to flash the ROM with the TinyLlama BIOS for the first time:
 1. Find a USB flash drive, must be minimum 32 MB in size (shouldn't be a problem these days).
 Note that not all USB drives are bootable.
 Use a well-known bootable drive.